fe3dback/web-debug-proto/docs/specification/README.md

 :::danger cons
 - working only with html pages
 - increase body size and request time
-- client should get json by xpath and parse it from string
+- client should get json by xpath and parse it from string (not all clients can do this)
+- server should implement client logic for handling nested requests
 :::

 ## Implementations